venuu/jsonapi-authorization/README.md

 **If you are modifying relationships**, you should read the [relationship authorization documentation](docs/relationship-authorization.md).

-The API is subject to change between minor version bumps until we reach v1.0.0.

 ## Installation

 Add this line to your application's Gemfile: